rxm/fslogger/ReadMe.md

 timezoneStrings
 : an object where the values are three letter time zone strings and the keys are the offset in minutes (relative to GMT) to the corresponding values.
 The object should have a value for all possible offsets that may be seen in the host of the server.
 If omitted, the timezone will be omitted from the CEF entry.

+logfile
+: file with path of where the DeepXi entries will be saved to.
+Default value is `./pbit.log`.
+Setting it to `stderr` or `stdout` may be useful for developing.

 To launch the server (as a super user if using port 80):